bulengerkacper/RGBReader/README.md

 # RGBReader
-Reads avg of r g b values from image and processing that data in biotechnology project
+Reads avg of r g b values from image

+gui in fltk-rs
 # Requirements
 rust